Final Paper Project

 • Presentation skills.

 Every person needs these skills, no matter what your major, interests, future job or career.
-That's why I incorporate a paper into every teaching semester, even though it is a lot of work for me.
+That's why I incorporate a paper into every semester, even though it is a lot of work for me.

 Every person, no matter where they are starting from now, should seek to improve their skills.
 Improvement comes only with practice and effort.
+This means you need to do your own work, start by reading the course materials, do your own research, do your own writing and editing.
+Do not take shortcuts, do the work and put in the effort.

 Remember the goals as laid out above.
 Then pay attention to various assignment instructions, starting with with the most important ones.
 The result will be self-improvement and an excellent final presentation and paper.

-Please do not forget the professional and dedicated resources at your school (Librarians, writing center, etc.) so please check with them.
+Remember the professional and dedicated resources at your school (Librarians, writing center, etc.) so please check with them.

-Below are links with more details on each phase.
+At the bottom are links with more details on each phase.

 Why this phased project?